subhransu10/RT2_JupyterNotebook/README.md

 y=0.0
 goals=[]
 ```
-### Description of the code for the Graphical Representation of the Robot's Odometry & Laser Scanner
+### 3.Description of the code for the Graphical Representation of the Robot's Odometry & Laser Scanner
 The function below shows the plotting of the data of the __robot's odometry__ and __laser scanner__.
 ```python
 colors=[]